FelSiq/ts-pymfe/README.md

 # ts-pymfe
 A backup for the pymfe expansion for time-series data.
 Currently, this repository contains the methods for meta-feature extraction and an modified pymfe core to run extract the meta-features.

+Please note that tspymfe is not intended to be a stand-alone package, and will be oficially merged (hopefully soon) to the original Pymfe package.
+Until then, this package is available as a beta version.

 There is 149 distinct metafeature extraction methods in this version, distributed in the following groups:

 1. General